-Family movie night can be a great way to enjoy some time with your family, but what do you watch?
+Family movie night can be a great way to enjoy some time with your family.
+But what do you watch that is appropriate and enjoyable for both kids and parents?
 Here are some of our favorites that your whole family can enjoy together!

 Finding a Great Family Movie

 There’s something so special about snuggling into the couch in your den with a

 bowl of popcorn and watching a family movie with your loved ones.
 Or maybe you prefer going to the movie theater for the latest releases?
 Family movies are also an especially great rainy day activity.

 What are the best kids movies around?
 There’s not really a wrong answer to that one!
 Some people like funny kids movies or cartoons.
 Others prefer action and adventure, or maybe a cute animal flick.
 Some movies, like Miss Peregrine’s Home for Peculiar Children, might be great for older kids and teens, but a little mature for younger viewers.
 Other films like cartoon movies, such as the Cars and Toy Story films might be more fun for younger kids.

 Movies for the Boys and Girls

 Expand your horizons when it comes to picking a great film to watch together.
 Don’t be too quick to label some great films as “movies for girls” or “movies for boys.”

 The humor and adventure in a movie like The Sandlot, for example, features predominately male cast, but has lots of female fans.
 Similarly, many boys will love the wit and charm of more girl-oriented movies like the Princess Diaries.